-Over the last decade, I’ve watched at least half a dozen “AI companies” fade away because they couldn’t deliver real ROI for their customers.
-And I’ve seen twice that many data analytics projects crash and burn because they chose the wrong AI/machine learning tools.
-Based on these observations and my own experience, I’ve identified these 4 key questions every enterprise needs to ask before they choose an AI provider:
+Over the last decade, I’ve watched countless “AI companies” fade away because they could never explain any real ROI.
+And I’ve seen twice as many data analytics projects crash and burn because they chose the wrong AI/machine learning tools.
+But with so much hype and so many options out there, how can you select the right AI vendor?

 - What’s the ROI going to be?